Clinical Exposure and Responsibilities

 DIDACTICS

-Glaucoma Rounds: Clinical glaucoma fellows host a bimonthly "Glaucoma Rounds" during which attendings, clinical and research fellows present on glaucoma topics of their choice for faculty, residents and medical students.
+Glaucoma Rounds: Clinical glaucoma fellows host a weekly "Glaucoma Rounds" during which attendings, clinical and research fellows present on glaucoma topics of their choice for faculty, residents and medical students.
 At the conclusion of the presentation, attendings will expand the discussion to elaborate on the presented topic.

 Chief’s Rounds: Fellows are expected to attend the weekly Wills Eye Chief Rounds where cases are presented by residents and the Wills faculty discuss diagnosis and management of complex ocular conditions.